carolinelestrom/MScSOFR/README.md

 The file SkellamPMF.R contains code for Figure 3.

-The file JumpModelPDF.R contains code for the the Monte-Carlo based probability density function of each of the four model specifications plotted in Figure 4.
+The file JumpModelPDFMC.R contains code for the the Monte-Carlo based probability density function of each of the four model specifications plotted in Figure 4.

 The file Simulating1M.R contains code for the simulations plotted in Figure 5.